kw66/AT-ReID/README.md

 ```
 The image AT-USTC/p001-d01-c01/cam01-f0-0050.jpg denotes the following meaning:

-"p001": person ID (1-270); "d01": capture date ID (1-13); "c01": clothes ID for its owner (1-14); "cam01": camera ID (1-8 for RGB cameras and 9-16 for infrared cameras); "0050": frame ID of the video segment;

-"f0": image division flag (0 training; 1 validation; 2-10 test) ([2,3,4,5] query; [6,7,8,9] gallery; [2,6] for DT-ST; [3,7] for DT-LT; [4,8] for NT-ST; [5,9] for NT-LT; [2,4,6,8] for AD-ST; [3,5,7,9] for AD-LT).
+"p001": person ID (1-270); "d01": capture date ID (1-13); "c01": clothes ID for its owner (1-14); "cam01": camera ID (1-8 for RGB cameras and 9-16 for infrared cameras); "0050": frame ID of the video segment. "f0": image division flag (0 training; 1 validation; 2-10 test) (2,3,4,5 for query; 6,7,8,9 for gallery; 2,6 for DT-ST; 3,7 for DT-LT; 4,8 for NT-ST; 5,9 for NT-LT; 2,4,6,8 for AD-ST; 3,5,7,9 for AD-LT).

 We divided the training and testing sets according to ID 1:1.
 The training set contains 286,087 images from 135 IDs, with 55,060 images (20%) set aside as a validation set.
 The testing set includes 117,512 images from another 135 IDs.
-The existing datasets mainly evaluate single scenes, while we constructed separate galleries and query sets for all six scenes covered by AT-ReID for a fine-grained assessment of model.
+The existing datasets mainly evaluate single scenes, while we constructed separate galleries and query sets for all six scenes covered by AT-ReID for a fine-grained assessment of the model.

 Since the number of images per identity in our dataset is significantly high, the multi-shot evaluation may lead to excessively high rank-1 metrics, while the single-shot evaluation diminishes the relevance of the mAP metric.
 Therefore, we selected three query images and three gallery images for each identity's video clips (same ID, same camera, same clothing).
-In this setup, the gallery averages about 25 images per identity, which is comparable to the multi-shot conditions of other datasets (Market1501 has 21, MSMT17 has 27, and PRCC has 24).
-We did not perform 10 trials and take the average as done with the SYSU-MM01 and LLCM datasets, because the average number of images per identity in these two datasets is 3.1 and 1.6, respectively, which is closer to a single-shot scenario.
+In this setup, the gallery averages about 25 images per identity, which is comparable to the multi-shot conditions of other datasets (Market1501[1] has 21, MSMT17[2] has 27, and PRCC[3] has 24).
+We did not perform 10 trials and take the average as done with the SYSU-MM01[4] and LLCM[5] datasets, because the average number of images per identity in these two datasets is 3.1 and 1.6, respectively, which is closer to a single-shot scenario.

 ### Citation If you use the dataset, please cite the following paper:
 ```